maiertech/website/apps/website/src/lib/content/posts/sveltekit-breaking-changes/index.md

 <script>
   import { Tweet } from 'sveltekit-embed';
+  import Highlight from 'svelte-highlight';
+  import { bash, json } from 'svelte-highlight/languages';
 </script>

 In August 2022, the SvelteKit team around [Rich Harris](https://twitter.com/rich_harris) released several refactorings in preparation for the release of SvelteKit 1.0.
 The most significant changes were a complete overhaul of SvelteKit's [router and load API](https://github.com/sveltejs/kit/discussions/5748), and this redesign resulted in several breaking changes.